Snowflake-Labs/streamlit-oss-to-sis-bootstrap/docs/spcs.md

 - You have completed the previous chapter on [Deploying to SiS](./snowflake_deploy.md)
 - Snow CLI is installed and configured
 - [Docker](https://www.docker.com/products/docker-desktop/) is installed and configured
-- [Notebook](./snowflake_deploy.md#using-notebook) has been imported into your Snowflake Account and ready to for use.
+- [Notebook](./snowflake_deploy.md#using-notebook) has been imported into your Snowflake Account and ready to use.

 ## Preparing for SPCS Deployment

-To be able to deploy our Penguins ML app as container onto SPCS we need to
+To be able to deploy our Penguins ML app as a container onto SPCS we need to

 - Create compute pool
-- Create image repository
+- Create an image repository
-- Build and Push the container image to image repository
+- Build and Push the container image to the image repository
 - Deploy service

 ### Create Compute Pool

-All SPCS containers run using a required size of compute, check the [documentation](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/working-with-compute-pool) for more details on available compute pool sizes.
+All SPCS containers run using the required compute size, check the [documentation](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/working-with-compute-pool) for more details on available compute pool sizes.

-Let us create one for this tutorial.
+Let us create one for this tutorial:

 ```shell
 export ST_ML_APP_COMPUTE_POOL=st_ml_app_xs